 I can say that I am a seasoned litigator and dispute resolution specialist.
 What I prefer to say is that my primary interest is to solve the problems that get in the way of the clients who have retained me to act for them.
-My clients receive, at their disposal, my wide range of skills and experience to ensure that they get the best available legal advice and representation.
+My clients receive, at their disposal, my broad range of skills and experience to ensure that they get the best available legal advice and representation.

-I can also say that clients and colleagues regularly call upon me to provide strategic and outcome focused advice in the resolution of a wide range of disputes.
+I can also say that clients and colleagues regularly call upon me to provide strategic and outcome-focused advice to resolve a wide range of disputes.
 What I prefer to say is that I continue to assist individuals and businesses in guiding them through the claims process to resolution.
 I have built an enviable reputation on the back of taking the responsibility of obtaining excellent results in some of New Zealand's leading Court judgments and negotiated settlements.
-I got to this point after working in New York in the mid 1990s, a few short years at one of New Zealand's top litigation law firms, a decade at the New South Wales bar and over 18 years at the independent bar in New Zealand.
+I got to this point after working in New York in the mid-1990s, a few short years at one of New Zealand's top litigation law firms, a decade at the New South Wales bar and over 20 years at the independent bar in New Zealand.
 During the past two decades, I have been counsel in over 150 witness hearings, numerous appeal hearings, including in the Supreme Court of New Zealand, and over 1,000 third-party facilitated settlements, not to mention the several thousand directly negotiated resolutions.

 I hold a conjoint law and commerce degree with Honours from the University of Otago.
-I was admitted as a barrister and solicitor to the High Court of New Zealand in 1997, the Supreme Court of New South Wales in 2001, the High Court of Australia in 2004, the Supreme Court of Queensland in 2009 and to the High Court of Australia in 2004.
+I was admitted as a barrister and solicitor to the High Court of New Zealand in 1997, the Supreme Court of New South Wales in 2001, the High Court of Australia in 2004, the Supreme Court of Queensland in 2009, and the Supreme Court of Tonga in 2021.
 I joined the independent bar in New Zealand and also New South Wales in 2001.
 I held a practising certificate in that State for over a decade.
-I have been an elected member of the Auckland Branch Council of the New Zealand Law Society since 2015.
+I served the profession as an elected member of the Auckland Branch Council of the New Zealand Law Society between 2015 – 2019.